DOWN WITH A FIGHT: Punxsutawney Gives Undefeated Riverside Best Shot in 8-5 Loss in PIAA Class 3A Semifinals

 Riverside (24-0) finally broke through in the fifth.
 A one-out error put the first runner on and then a single and a walk loaded the bases for pinch-hitter Zach Hare, who delivered a two-run single.

-Evan Burry followed with a RBI double to tie the game and chase Sikora.
+Evan Burry followed with an RBI double to tie the game and chase Sikora.

 Tyger relieved him and needed just one pitch to get two outs to end the inning when Ashton Schlosser lined out to Payton Hetrick at second, who flipped to shortstop Nevin Day to double-off Burry.